Which level of training do you need?

 We're sure you have lots of questions, these and others, and want to help you answer them.
 Here's a brief guide to the courses we offer along with some suggestions about deciding which one is right for you.

+These are introductions to hypnosis and hypnotherapy, and will also take you through the course requirements.
 No preparation or reading is required and there is no assessment.

 Hypnotherapy Practitioner Training